kedro-org/kedro/docs/source/02_getting_started/02_install.md

 ### Optional dependencies

+Kedro has optional dependency sets required to work with a specific functionality.

+For example, having installed only Kedro core you will need to install the `spark` dependency set to work with `Spark` datasets.

 The core library of Kedro has minimal requirements so that you can construct your ideal workflow with the tools that you need.
 You can install Kedro with all dependencies, including `Pandas`, `NumPy`, `PySpark` etc. as follows:

 ```bash
 pip install "kedro[all]"    # Install all dependencies